org-emotion-researcher/DeepFace-Demonstration/README.md

 - **README.md**: This file, providing an overview and documentation for the project.
 - **requirements.txt**: A list of Python dependencies needed to run the project.
 - **visualisation.py**: A script handle the visualisation of the analysed data.
-- **visualised_example_analysis.mp4**: A demonstration of the analysis of all exemplary videos provided in the videos_to_analyse folder.

 ## Prerequisites